Narrowboat: Size

-Development — traditional working boats
+Developmenttraditional working boats

 The first narrow boats played a key part in the economic changes of the British Industrial Revolution.
 They were wooden boats drawn by a horse walking on the canal towpath led by a crew member, often a child.
 Narrow boats were chiefly designed for carrying cargo, though some packet boats carried passengers, luggage, mail and parcels.

 The first canals to feature locks in the now standard size were the canals designed by James Brindley and approved by Parliament in 1766, including the Staffordshire and Worcestershire Canal and Trent and Mersey Canal.
 Although construction took many years, the lock size became standard for many canal building projects.

 Boatmen's families originally lived ashore, but in the 1830s as canals started to suffer competition from the burgeoning railway system, families (especially those of independent single boat owner/skippers) began to live on board, partly because they could no longer afford rents, partly to provide extra hands to work the boats harder, faster and further, partly to keep families together.
 As late as 1858, a Household Words article states that "the Grand Junction Canal company did not allow the boatmen's families on board."
-The crew of the non-stopping ("fly") boat in the article (skipper, two crew and a "youth") is said to be typical.
+The crew of the non-stopping (fly) boat in the article (skipper, two crew and a "youth") is said to be typical.

-The rear portion of the boat became the "boatman's cabin", familiar from picture postcards and museums, famous for its space-saving ingenuity and interior made attractive by a warm stove, a steaming kettle, gleaming brass, fancy lace, painted housewares and decorated plates.
+The rear portion of the boat became the boatman's cabin, familiar from picture postcards and museums, famous for its space-saving ingenuity and interior made attractive by a warm stove, a steaming kettle, gleaming brass, fancy lace, painted housewares and decorated plates.
 Such descriptions rarely consider the actual comfort of a (sometimes large) family, working brutally hard and long days, sleeping in one tiny cabin.
 However many shore-bound workers endured harder indoor trades in less healthy conditions and in worse accommodation, where the family was separated for long hours rather than being together all day.
 The lifestyle afloat, by definition itinerant, made it impossible for children to attend school.
 Most boat people were effectively illiterate and ostracised by those living "on the bank", who considered themselves superior.